Quantum Cryptanalysis of Farfalle and (Generalised) Key-Alternating Feistel Networks: Extracting a secret value from Simon's period in GFNs

-Note that in the case when $F$ is of higher degree, then the interpolation by Lagrange formula may become infeasible due to the large amount of terms that may occur in $s$.
-However, in the case of a GFN, the inner function is usually a function with \textit{lower degree} (e.g. even considering that $F$ is a double Substitution-Permutation Network), which means that feasible amount of input-output pairs $(x_i,s(x_i))$ is needed in order to interpolate $\Delta$.
-The previous discussion is formalized with the following result. \begin{proposition} Suppose that $s(x)=F(x\oplus k)\oplus F(x\oplus \sigma\oplus k)\oplus C$ ($s:\mathbb{F}_{2^n}\rightarrow \mathbb{F}_{2^n}$, $C$ is a constant, $\sigma\neq 0$ is known) is a period obtained by applying Simon's algorithm to some given function (whose inputs involve $x$), where $F:\mathbb{F}_{2^n}\rightarrow \mathbb{F}_{2^n}$ is a publicly known function with $deg(F)=d$.
-In addition, assume that the values $s(x_1),\dots,s(x_{d})$ have been extracted by taking any pairwise different inputs $x_1,\ldots,x_{d}\in \mathbb{F}^n_2$.
-Then: \begin{enumerate}[1)] \item One can recover $s(x)$ without the knowledge of $k$, i.e., \item By implementing the function $\Delta(x)=s(x)\oplus F(x)\oplus F(x\oplus \sigma)$, one can recover $k$ by Simon's algorithm. \end{enumerate} \end{proposition} As Simon's algorithm has the polynomial complexity in $n$, then the complexity of implementing the function $\Delta$ is feasible only if \textit{the degree of $F$ is not large}.
-Also, if $F$ has a multiple periods, then $k$ can be still extracted by performing sufficiently many measurements, cf. \cite[Theorems 1 and 2]{Kaplan}.
-On the other hand, by applying Simon's algorithm sufficiently many times, vectors obtained by measurements will be orthogonal to the space $\{\textbf{0}_n,k,\sigma,k\oplus \sigma\}$.
-In the case that $\Delta$ has not other periods than $\{k,\sigma,k\oplus \sigma\}$, which is highly expected, then the value $k$ can be deduced easily as the vector $\sigma$ is known.
-We conclude this subsection with the following tow remarks: \begin{enumerate}[i)] \item In \cite{Gong}, it has been pointed out that the choice of different irreducible polynomials used to construct the field $\mathbb{F}_{2^n}$ may affect the polynomial degree of a function defined on $\mathbb{F}_{2^n}$.
-In this context, in order to reduce the number of required input-output pairs $(x_i,s(x_i))$ required in Proposition \ref{prop:period}, one may firstly choose a suitable irreducible polynomial by which the polynomial degree of $F$ is minimized (which consequently minimizes $deg(s)$).
+non-zero terms in its representation, which is the total number of all possible terms $x^i$ with $i$ having weight $wt(i)\leq \delta.$ Considering that $\delta$ is not large enough (cf. also \Cref{tab:compa} for some values of $deg_{alg}(F)$), it means that $F$ can be considered as a sparse polynomial.\\\\ We conclude this subsection with the following remarks: \begin{enumerate}[1)] \item In \cite{Gong}, it has been pointed out that the choice of different irreducible polynomials used to construct the field $\mathbb{F}_{2^n}$ may affect the polynomial degree of a function defined on $\mathbb{F}_{2^n}$.
+In this context, in order to reduce the number of required input-output pairs $(x_i,s(x_i))$ required in \Cref{prop:period}, one may firstly choose a suitable irreducible polynomial by which the polynomial degree of $F$ is minimized (which consequently minimizes $deg_{poly}(s)$).
 It has been concluded in \cite{Gong} that a linear transformation on the output coordinates affects the coefficients of the exponents that belong to the same cyclotomic cosets of the exponent in the original univariate function representation.
-On the other hand, a linear transformation on the input coordinates (or changing the irreducible polynomial) affect only the coefficients of the exponents with Hamming weight less than or equal to the maximum Hamming weight of the exponents in original univariate function representation.
+On the other hand, a linear transformation on the input coordinates (or changing the irreducible polynomial) affects only the coefficients of the exponents with Hamming weight less than or equal to the maximum Hamming weight of the exponents in original univariate function representation.